Wanderlynn

 Ubud:

 Ubud exudes a vibe unlike that of the more touristy areas of Kuta and Seminyak, crowded with people on beach vacations.
 I think people come to Ubud seeking something different.
 There are yoga shops, plenty of places for massage, temples, and numerous shops and markets.
-For me, this was a second visit and I spent time relaxing and writing and just walking through the various streets, observing the growth since my last visit.
+On a second visit, I spent time relaxing and writing and just walking through the various streets, observing the growth since my last visit.

 Seminyak: